gracehxh/Full-Stack-pre-assessment/README.md

         - Reduces boilerplate code
 - Navigation: React-router-dom
     - Navigation between different pages with history tracking.
 Just because alot of users tend to be so used to the browser back button despite most modern application being a single page application.
 Thus even attempts to disable it might make users think there's some user experience awkwardness.
 Thus react-router-dom and history.push() is used
+    - "Back" feature is available for Product Details and Shopping Cart pages

+Difficulties:
+- Might not have time to work on testing
+- Wanted to work on filtering products by categories

+How to run:
+- Run `cd ../assignment2shoppingcart`
+- Run `npm install` to install dependencies
+- Run `npm run start` and wait for `http://localhost:3000` to open in your preferred window browser